-If you observe any of the following signs and symptoms, bring your child to the nearest urgent care in Palm Beach Gardens for immediate medical treatment:
+If you observe any of the following signs and symptoms, it’s highly possible that they are having trouble breathing even if they can’t tell you what they feel directly.
+When you notice any of these symptoms, it’s best to bring your child to the nearest urgent care for immediate medical treatment:

-Laborious breathing.
-It takes more effort for your child to breathe.
-There is a heavy rise and fall of the chest and the use of abdominal muscles when breathing is noticeable.
+2. Laborious breathing.
+This is when it takes more effort for your child to breathe.
+You’ll notice that there is a heavy rise and fall of the chest and the use of abdominal muscles when breathing.
 Flaring of the nostrils when breathing in and grunting when breathing out may also be observed.

-Pale of bluish skin color.
+3. Pale or bluish skin color.
 This means that the child isn’t getting enough oxygen.

-Lethargy.
-The child may appear drowsy, tired, and difficult to stay awake.
+4. Lethargy.
+The child may appear drowsy, tired, and having difficulty staying awake.
 This means that the body’s tissues aren’t getting enough oxygen needed for energy production.